John Joseph Murphy (rubber planter)

 John Joseph Murphy (1 August 1872 – 9 May 1957) was an Irish agricultural entrepreneur who established India's first commercially viable rubber plantation in Kerala in 1902.
 He is considered to be the Father of Indian Rubber Plantation.
 In recognition of his philanthropic work in Yendayar—including donating land and resources to establish the Holy Family Convent and supporting education and local welfare initiatives, Murphy was awarded the Papal honor of Pro Ecclesia et Pontifice.
 These contributions to the local community resulted in the John Joseph Murphy Memorial Higher Secondary School, established in his memory in Yendayar.

 Early life and education

 John Joseph Murphy was born in Ireland on 1 August 1872.
 As a child, he suffered from asthma and was educated at home by the Marist Brothers.
 His education continued at Trinity College in Dublin which he did not complete.

 Career and rubber plantation

 Murphy interrupted his education to join a tea plantation company in Ceylon (now Sri Lanka).

 In 1897 Murphy joined Messrs Finlay Muir & Co for developing tea in the Kannan Devan Hills.

 Murphy arrived in Yendayar, a remote forested area in Kerala, and began experimenting with rubber cultivation.
 The area's hilly terrain and climate were ideal but the concept of rubber planting was new to the region.
 His work helped transform Kerala's agricultural landscape and economy, making rubber a major cash crop.

+Murphy served in the executive committee of the United Planters' Association of Southern India for long and was the driving force behind the formation of the Rubber Scientific Department in UPASI that established the Mycology centre in 1924 at Mundakayam.